 - Compliments elicit goodwill toward the giver.
 We don’t give compliments to get people to like us.
 But, as the rule of reciprocity predicts, a compliment fosters a sense of closeness and friendship between the giver and receiver.

-Someone who delivers compliments, however, does so in order to benefit others.
+Someone who delivers compliments does so to benefit others.

-Here are a few tips on giving a meaningful compliments to your team members or employees:
+Here are a few tips on giving a meaningful compliments to your team members:

 - Compliment authentically.
 I realize I’m repeating myself, but that’s okay.
 Authenticity is crucial.

 - Compliment according to the other person’s comfort level.
 Some people are very uncomfortable receiving a compliment.
 If you’re not sure how an individual will respond to your compliment, try getting to know them a little bit first.
 Are they an out-there extrovert, with a desire to be recognized by others?
 Or do they shun the spotlight and prefer to keep a low profile?
-Compliments can be given publically or privately, but should be styled according to the person you’re complimenting.
+Compliments can be given publicly or privately, but should respect the comfort level of the person you’re complimenting.

 - Compliment specifically.
-Some compliments are cliche and shallow.
-“Nice tie” is less impactful than, “I noticed that you sent in that proposal three days ahead of deadline.
+Some compliments are cliché and shallow.
+“Nice tie” is less impactful than, “I noticed that you sent in that proposal 3 days ahead of deadline.
 You even included some extra details that will probably seal the deal!
 Well done!”
-Pointing out a specific trait, task, attribute, or accomplishment will give the person with a greater sense of appreciation.
+Pointing out a specific trait, task, attribute, or accomplishment will give the person a greater sense of appreciation.

 - Compliment appropriately.
 Some compliments, kind and sincere as they may be, aren’t appropriate.
 I’ll leave “not appropriate” up to your imagination.
 Examples of appropriate compliments are remarking on someone’s work, productivity, family, achievements, etc. More personal compliments should be reserved for special relationships, not professional ones.